omidfarhang/markdown-to-wordpress/README.md

 3. The script will:
    - Read each `.md` file in the directory.
    - Parse the YAML front matter and Markdown content.
-   - Convert the content to HTML.
+   - Convert the content to HTML using the specified parser.
    - Create a new WordPress post using the WordPress REST API.

 ---